eea/land.copernicus.theme/docs/REDESIGN Readme.txt

     Climate: climate.copernicus.eu
     Security: TBD.

-- Site Header: The search bar at the top of the page is a bit large in relation to the other elements.
-It is also in a slightly awkward position with respect to the layout of the header.
-Would it be possible to make it smaller and perhaps also move it next to (to the right of) the social media icons, for example?
-Note: it would be acceptable, in my opinion, to use the same size and format as the search bar on the land.copernicus.eu homepage, which is both smaller and more discreet.

 - News, events, reports: Would it be possible to create a new item type: "In proximity", with similar behaviour to news, events and reports?
 Ideally we would have a drop-down menu under "News" leading to Events, Newsletter, In Proximity" and perhaps some others.